 Blade element theory is the basis for the solution for the collective and cyclic pitch angles (or flap angles) and evaluation of the rotor inplane hub forces.
-The section aerodynamics are described by lift varying linearly with angle-of-attack, $c{\ell} = c{\ell\alpha}\alpha$ (no stall), and a constant mean drag coefficient $c{d\,\mathrm{mean}}$ (from the profile power calculation).
-The analysis is conducted in dimensionless form (based on density ρ , rotor rotational speed Ω , and blade radius R of the flight state).
-The blade section aerodynamic environment is described by the three components of velocity, from which the yaw and inflow angles are obtained, and then the angle-of-attack α .
-The blade pitch consists of collective, cyclic, twist, and pitchflap coupling terms.
-The flap motion is rigid rotation about a hinge with no offset, and only coning and once-perrevolution terms are considered.
+The section aerodynamics are described by lift varying linearly with angle-of-attack, $c{\ell} = c{\ell\alpha} \alpha$ (no stall), and a constant mean drag coefficient $c{d mean}$ (from the profile power calculation).
+The blade section aerodynamic environment is described by the three components of velocity, from which the yaw and inflow angles are obtained, and then the angle-of-attack $\alpha$ .
+The blade pitch consists of collective, cyclic, twist, and pitch-flap coupling terms.
+The flap motion is rigid rotation about a hinge with no offset, and only coning and once-per-revolution terms are considered.
 The inflow includes gradients caused by edgewise flight and hub moments.
 The effect of the inflow produced by hub moments is to introduce a lift-deficiency function in the flap response.

 Integrating the section lift, drag, and radial forces over the blade radial coordinate and azimuth gives the total rotor thrust, drag, and side forces.
-Integrating terms produced by the section drag coefficient gives the profile inplane forces, C{Ho} and C{Yo} ; using blade element theory to evaluate these accounts for the planform and root cutout, while using F_H implies a rectangular blade and no root cutout (plus at most a 1% error approximating the exact integration).
-The remaining terms in the section forces produce the inplane loads relative to the tip-path plane, $C{H\,\mathrm{tpp}}$ and $C{Y\,\mathrm{tpp}}$.
+Integrating terms produced by the section drag coefficient gives the profile inplane forces, $C{Ho}$ and $C{Yo}$ ; using blade element theory to evaluate these accounts for the planform and root cutout, while using $F_H$ implies a rectangular blade and no root cutout (plus at most a 1% error approximating the exact integration).
+The remaining terms in the section forces produce the inplane loads relative to the tip-path plane, $C{H top}$ and $C{Y top}$ .

 Evaluating these inplane forces requires the collective and cyclic pitch angles, and the flapping motion.
-The thrust equation must be solved for the rotor collective pitch or the rotor thrust.
+The thrust equation must be solved for the rotor collective pitch.
 The relationship between cyclic pitch and flapping is defined by the rotor flap dynamics.
 The flap motion is rigid rotation about a central hinge, with a flap frequency v > 1 for articulated or hingeless rotors.
 The flapping equation of motion, including the effects of precone and the inertial loads of shaft angular motion, is harmonically analyzed.
 The result is equations for the mean (coning) and 1/rev (tip-path plane tilt) flap motion.
 The solution for the coning is largely decoupled by introducing the rotor thrust coefficient.
-A separate flap frequency v_0 is used for coning, in order to model teetering and gimballed rotors.
-For an articulated rotor, zero precone should be used.

 The thrust and flapping equations of motion must be solved for the unknown angles.
-For tip-path plane command, the flapping os known, so the equations are solved for θ_c , and θ_s ; for no-feathering plane command, the cyclic pitch is known, so the equations are solved for β_c , and β_s .
-For thrust command the equations are solved for $\theta{0.75}$; for collective pitch command, the equations are solved for C_T/σ .
-However, if $\partial T/\partial \theta{0.75}$ is small, the solution may not produce a reasonable collective.
-A Newton-Raphson solution method is used.
+For tip-path plane command, the thrust and flapping are known, so the equations are solved for $\theta{0.75}$ , $\theta_c$ , and $\theta_s$ .
+For no-feathering plane command, the thrust and cyclic pitch are known, so the equations are solved for $\theta{0.75}$ , $\beta_c$ , and $\beta_s$ .